-The parliamentary term "Point of Information" is so commonly misunderstood that the current edition of Robert's Rules has renamed it to be "Request for Information" to more precisely reflect its purpose.
+The classic parliamentary term "Point of Information" has been so commonly misunderstood that the current edition of RONR renamed it to instead be "Request for Information" to more precisely reflect its purpose.

 A "Request for Information" is a request -- a question -- directed to the chair, or through the chair to another person, for information relevant to the business at hand but not related to parliamentary procedure.
 For example, "This motion calls for a large expenditure.
 Could the treasurer tell us what our cash balance is?"